 What happens if you lie on a life insurance application about smoking?

 It’s never a good idea to lie on a life insurance application.
-If that lie is discovered, your application may be denied.
-An insurer could also withhold the death benefit from your beneficiaries if the lie is found upon your death — and that is a risk you do not want to take.
+If you lie on your life insurance application and your insurer discovers the misinformation, your application may be denied.
+An insurer could also withhold the death benefit from your beneficiaries if the lie is found upon your death.

-Insurers have several ways in which they may find out if you have lied.
+Insurers have several ways in which they may determine the validity of the information provided on your application.
 First, the life insurance smoker test that is part of the medical exam will indicate nicotine use.
 Your insurer may also scrutinize your medical records, past life insurance applications and even your social media feeds.
-They may work with an investigator to track down any traces of smoking if they have reason to suspect that you are lying.

 How much more does life insurance cost for smokers?